track-your-bed/track-your-bed-doc/datamodel/simple/README.md

 - `id`: the unique `UUID`.
 - `name`: the name of the station, as `VARCHAR (255) NOT NULL`.
 - `hospital_id`: the foreign key to the corresponding `hospital`.
 This database column should be indexed.
 Not nullable.
-- `station_type_id`: the foreign key to the corresponding `station_type`.
+- `station_type_name`: the foreign key to the corresponding `station_type`.
 This database column should be indexed.
 Not nullable.

 # bed type data type